mattvenn/piffin/reaction_timer/lesson-4.md

 Most students:

-* Understand that we need to check the button over and over with a loop.
+* Understand that they need to check the button over and over with a loop.

 Some students: